bensonouyang/Fantasy-Basketball/README.md

 # Top Fantasy Basketball Players
-Using SQL to gather stats on NBA players to see what players are performing well over all stat lines.
+Webscrapping off a NBA data site to gather stats on NBA players to see what players are performing well over all stat lines.